-While offering dual credit courses in separate and distinct classrooms is considered a best practice for transparency and clarity, it is recognized that limitations occur that may necessitate clustering two or more types of courses into one classroom.
-Multiple courses can be delivered simultaneously, in the same classroom by one teacher.
+While offering dual credit courses, which are courses where students have the potential to earn college and high school credit with the same class, in separate and distinct classrooms is considered a best practice for instruction and clarity, it is recognized that limitations occur that may necessitate clustering two or more types of courses into one classroom.
+Multiple courses can be delivered simultaneously, in the same classroom, by one teacher.